kombatEldridge/kombatEldridge.github.io/_posts/2022-08-12-Mie-Multilayer-Updates.md

 * ***Attempting to*** make the addtion of the [scattnlay](https://github.com/ovidiopr/scattnlay) package to the web application.
 * We intend to utilize the work done by K. Ladutenko, U. Pal, A. Rivera and O. Peña-Rodríguez to offer additional tools through our web app.

+### September 20, 2022
+* The [scattnlay](https://github.com/ovidiopr/scattnlay) package offers a python wrapper (PyBind11) that allows the system to call on C++ files using python.
+Since our webpage uses python, I would like to use this wrapper.
+However, PyBind11 requires a g++ version 4.8 (a C++ interpreter) or higher, and our webpage server runs g++ version 4.4 and cannot be updated unless through a convoluted linux update process.
+Therefore, I want to use Boost.Python, which is similar to PyBind11 but more heavy duty.
+* I plan to convert the PyBind11 files in the repo to use Boost.Python instead.
+Hopefully, then we can run the [scattnlay](https://github.com/ovidiopr/scattnlay) package on the webpage.
 ---

 ### Future Work/Works in Progress